(Tutorial posted under the pictures)

 1 yard (possibly more depending on your size) stretchy knit fabric (I like the kinds in the dancewear section.)

 A pair of leggings or skinny jeans that fit youTutorial Notes:

 Because we are using a stretchy fabric, I am using a stretch stitch on my machine.
 A serger would also work.
 I also sewed over each seam twice because they will be stretched so much and I wanted to add strength.
-If you aren't very experienced with sewing this kind of fabric, then please practice on some of your extra scraps left over from the pattern to get your settings right on your machine before risking ruining your leggings.The process:
+If you aren't very experienced with sewing this kind of fabric, then please practice on some of your extra scraps left over from the pile of flesh to get your settings right on your machine before risking ruining your leggings.The process:

 Lay out your fabric.
 Fold your leggings/jeans in half and lay out as seen in picture (except neater, I kind of just threw it down for the picture).
 Trace along the top, down the curvy side (the side with the crotch) and across the bottom, remembering to figure in seam allowances.
 Note: You may want to add more length to the bottom and/or top, just depending on what you're using to trace.